Introduction to HR guide on economic downturns

 In order to dismiss fairly the employer should consult with the individual before a decision is reached, carry out a fair selection if appropriate and search for suitable alternative roles.
 Also, depending on the number of proposed redundancies, the employer may have obligations to consult the workforce collectively.

-Generally, employees would need to have two years’ service to bring an unfair dismissal claim.
+Generally, employees need to have at least two years’ continuous service with their employer to bring an unfair dismissal claim.
 There is no minimum service requirement though for discrimination claims or collective consultation claims.

 This guide is intended for guidance only and should not be relied upon for specific advice.